 An Organization is an independent workspace containing its own users, logs, billing plan, and other LogDNA resources.
 It is essentially a workspace that you can ship logs to, access, and configure separately from other workspaces.
-This documentation page will show you how to create, manage, and use Organizations via the LogDNA web.
+This documentation page will show you how to create, manage, and use Organizations in the LogDNA web application.

 When you create your LogDNA account, LogDNA automatically creates and assigns you to a new Organization.
 This Organization comes with a 14-day trial and an auto-generated ingestion key, which you can use to send in logs.

 While you can be a member of multiple Organizations, you can only view one Organization at a time.
 You can view the active Organization in the LogDNA web app by looking in the bottom-left corner of the screen:

 Clicking on the organization name opens the Organization menu, where you can switch between the Organizations that you’re a member of, create or leave an Organization, and view your Organization’s plan usage.

 To create a new Organization, open the Organization menu and select Join/Leave Organization.
 This shows you a list of Organizations that you’re a member of.
 Select Create a New Organization to open the “Create your organization” screen, where you can enter a name for the Organization.
 Note that creating an Organization automatically makes you the owner of the Organization (you can learn more about Organization roles in the RBAC (Role Based Access Control) documentation.